What is Domestic Violence?

 Domestic violence is any harm or control over a spouse/partner and is demonstrated by a pattern of aggressive behavior.
 This is something that can happen to people that are married, living together, and dating.
 In addition, domestic violence is all about power and control.
 One person forces/demands for things to be done a certain way is one example.
 Or maybe one is scared of how the other person is going to react and does not do it; stopping them from enjoying any “free time” they desire.

 Your domestic violence lawyer can help you in any domestic violence case that comes his way.
 One of the many abuse under this umbrella can be physical abuse.
 Physical Abuse is considered when you are involved with physical altercations with your spouse.
 He/she might slap, punch, pinch, kick, choke and push you.

-Any from of aggression that ties to this also counts.
-It’s also when you are not allowed to do certain daily tasks like eat, sleep, go shopping, go outside; normal every day things.
+Any form of aggression that ties to this also counts.
+It’s also when you are not allowed to do certain daily tasks like eat, sleep, go shopping, go outside; normal everyday things.

-Aggressive-like behavior increases when alcohol and drugs come in play, too.
+Aggressive-like behavior increases when alcohol and drugs come into play, too.
 Especially when the person has been under substance abuse for some time.

 You must understand that under no circumstance, must you allow this type of behavior.
 No one should be living with controlled actions on a daily basis.